polcak/jsrestrictor/website/content/pages/faq.md

 fingerprintability.
 Use FPD to evaluate that threat.

 If you believe the server
-operator and their partners not to misuse Web Workers to access original APIs, or if you do not mind, change the `WebWorker` policy from `Remove` to `Low` (in Chrome) or deactivate it completely ([in Firefox](https://pagure.io/JShelter/webextension/issue/80)).
+operator and their partners not to misuse Web Workers to access original APIs and [other ways](#what-are-web-workers-and-what-are-the-threats-that-i-face), or if you do not mind, change the `WebWorker` policy from `Remove` to `Low` (in Chrome) or deactivate it completely ([in Firefox](https://pagure.io/JShelter/webextension/issue/80)).
 Videos and other functionality requiring Web Workers should